-Call it right time, right place or perhaps just where my experience and ambitions have guided me but my marketing expertise is by and large about how to make the most of a brand’s online presence.
+Call it right time, right place or perhaps just where my experience and ambitions have guided me but my marketing expertise has often come into play when considering how to make the most of a brand’s online presence.
 Whether this is determining the functional requirements and content needs for a new website build or starting to think about how a company could engage – or better engage – in social media, I’m eager to determine the when (and how) grounded in a strong sense of why to achieve the best results.

 It should come as no surprise that content is a big part of what ends up on the menu for many projects under my care.
 I’ve been writing professionally for well over a decade and given the way our industry is evolving, I can’t see this changing any time soon.
 From developing full course materials for university programs to custom email campaigns or outreach to key influencers, I have a knack for words.

 Beyond just managing timelines and budgets, I consider effective steering of a project from ideation to launch (and of course, measurement) to be a critical component of my work – not just because it keeps clients coming back but because I actually enjoy this side of the gig.
 Yep, that’s right – I think a critical path is an exciting piece of documentation and truly get excited about developing project briefs.
 You can stop laughing at me now.

 I feel strongly about giving back to the community that has given me so much, which is why I actively seek out and maintain teaching positions where I can engage with students interested in learning more about digital marketing, social media, project management and everything in between.
-This has led to private workshops, training sessions and instructing at Brainstation, UBC Extended Learning and BCIT.
-I’m also currently mentoring with Canadian Women in Communications & Technology for 2017.
+This has led to private workshops, training sessions and instructing at Brainstation, UBC Sauder School of Business and BCIT.
+I also mentored with Canadian Women in Communications & Technology in 2017.